 Along with the bustling market stalls, trendy rooftop bars and historical sites are some unmissable museums.
-Exploring the variety of museums is one of the best things to do in Bangkok.
+Exploring this large variety of museums is one of the best things to do in Bangkok.

 Baan Kukrit House

-An architectural gem off the tourist’s usual beaten track, this museum’s design and atmosphere are different from the conventional.
+An architectural gem off the beaten track, this museum’s design and atmosphere are different from the conventional.
 These pavilions, gardens, open verandas, five teak houses were used to home a former prime minister.
-Its transformation into a museum celebrates the life of M.R.
+It was then transformed into a museum that celebrates the life of M.R.
 Kukrit, showing a vast collection of artifacts.
 Among these are antiques, fine arts, ceramics, rare books, and more.
-Stunning grounds surround the classical Thai architecture; wander away an afternoon around the lotus ponds and sculptured miniature whilst enjoying the richly informative displays.
+Stunning grounds surround the classical Thai architecture; wander away around the lotus ponds and sculptured miniature whilst enjoying the richly informative displays.

 Jim Thompson House

-Any Bangkok travel guide will feature this museum as something you must do in Bangkok – and for good reason!
+Any Bangkok travel guide will feature this museum as something you must do in the city – and for good reason!
 Jim Thompson was an American man who made his fortune as a silk entrepreneur and art collector in the mid 20th century.